blanob/Nishiki-Chow/README.md

--  Hello, this is Blanob
+-  hello, this is blanob
--  Based in SW1, England
+-  based in SW1, England

 <!---
 blanob/blanob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.